mustafakari/DHL-invoicing/README.md

 ## About this version

 ±905314002490

 Mustafa M.KARI

-this package initially forked on 22/1/2020  to add DHL invoicing xml tags
+DHL/API package forked on 22/1/2020  to add custom DHL invoicing featues

-## Install
+## Install using php composer:
 composer require mkari/dhl